cakephp-fr/recaptcha/README.md

 	`Plugin::load('Recaptcha', ['routes' => false, 'bootstrap' => true]);`

-More info in the [github docs](http://cake17.github.io/cakephp-recaptcha)

 First, go to Google Recaptcha site to create a pair of keys for your website.

 Create a /config/recaptcha.php file.
 There is a template in plugins/Recaptcha/config/recaptcha.default.php.
 Don't forget to put this /config/recaptcha.php file in .gitignore.

-I'll put a composer install command to add in composer.json that will create the default file in /config from /plugins/Recaptcha/config.
+I made a composer install command to add in composer.json that will create the default file in /config from /plugins/Recaptcha/config.

 Fullfill the information in `/config/recaptcha.php` : siteKey, secret and default lang.